PetitStella/petitstella.github.io/_pages/about-en.md

 ## Biography

-Akira Furui received the B.E.,M.E., and D.Eng. degrees from Hiroshima University, Hiroshima, Japan, in 2016, 2018, and 2019,respectively.He was a Research Fellow with the Japan Society for the Promotion of Science, from 2018 to2019.
-He is currently an Assistant Professor with the Graduate School of Advanced Science andEngineering, Hiroshima University.
+Akira Furui received the B.E.,M.E., and D.Eng. degrees from Hiroshima University, Hiroshima, Japan, in 2016, 2018, and 2019, respectively.
+He was a Research Fellow with the Japan Society for the Promotion of Science, from 2018 to2019.
+He is currently an Assistant Professor with the Graduate School of Advanced Science and Engineering, Hiroshima University.
 His current research interests include biological signal analysis, human–machine interface, and probabilistic modeling.

 ## Member